-The other four children she speaks of are those who come over more regularly due to illness or social circumstances.
+Four of these children come over more regularly due to illness or social circumstances.
 These children return to Ireland for eight weeks in the summer and two weeks at Christmas.
-They have been here a month now and, along with their host families, they await the arrival of the 20 new children.
+They arrive a month earlier than the other children and, along with their host families, they await the arrival of the 20 new children.

 Finally, Fiona Conneely enters the room and those inside start to applaud as the 20 small children file in behind her.
 They are greeted by the beaming faces of excited host parents.
 They look thin and shy, but they are smiling.
 They know they have come into a room filled with love and good intention.